swarch-2f-rootly/2f/laboratory5/README.md

 The objective of this laboratory is to select, analyze, and implement a set of architectural patterns oriented toward system security.

 In this case, we will implement the **Network Segmentation Pattern**, which was assigned to our team.
 This pattern implements the **Limit Access** security tactic (part of the **Resist Attacks** tactics) by dividing the system's infrastructure into isolated network zones.
-The purpose is to minimize the attack surface and restrict lateral movement of threats within the system.
+The purpose is to minimize the attack surface in the system.

 ---